overwolf/overwolf.github.io/docs/topics/hotkeys-best-practices.md

 ## Global Hotkeys

 For apps that work in more than one game or global apps there is an option to set hotkeys as global hotkeys.
-This option is available only from the OW client UI.
-You cant set global hotkeys from the manifest or code.
+This option is available from the OW client UI or using the [API](../api/overwolf-settings-hotkeys#assignhotkey-callback).

 A screenshot from the OW client UI: